ITISFoundation/osparc-meta-parallelrunner/README.md

 Deploy to local **o<sup>2</sup>S<sup>2</sup>PARC** registry
 -------------------------------------------------------

-To run a local test:
+To run publish to the local registry:

 ```
 make publish-local